 Sionis nodded.
 “Indeed.
 The wand is part of the tale, though not as early as you might hope.
 Before we can get there, we must first learn a little more about Iliera, Fynn, myself, and how we created the Academy of Hope.”

-The Loremaster waited while Sepher fished out an older robe and belt to fasten it.
-Once that was finished, the Loremaster quickly shed his wet outfit and changed into the robe.
-He was happy to be rid of the wet garments, but he hung them up as directed by Sionis so that he would be able to change back before he left.
+Vestria waited while Sepher fished out an older robe and belt to fasten it.
+Once that was finished, Vestria quickly shed her wet outfit and changed into the robe.
+She was happy to be rid of the wet garments, but she hung them up as directed by Sionis so that she would be able to change back before she left.

 “Okay,” Sionis said, reclaiming his seat at the dining table.
 “So, to explain the Academy, we need to go back a little bit.
 I’d say… ten thousand years, give or take a few centuries.
-It all started in the high elf empire of old…”
+It all started in the Besherman empire of old…”